 The Strangers: Prey at Night - A family staying in a secluded mobile home park for the night are visited by three masked psychopaths, to test their every limit.
 I love, love, love The Strangers, so I'm a bit uneasy about a sequel, but I'm keeping my hopes up that this will deliver the same terrifying, creepy atmosphere.
 I'm pretty stoked, though, especially after the trailer above dropped showing they plan to have some fun with this sequel.
 This will be in theaters March 9th, 2018.
 UPDATE: I saw this in theaters, and it definitely has a very different vibe from the first film.
 Besides the stupid decisions the characters make, there are some amazing scenes and I was able to have fun watching it!
 It's not as bad as everyone says it is, but keep in mind it isn't that great either, but pretty entertaining nonetheless.

 Thoroughbreds - Two upper-class teenage girls in suburban Connecticut rekindle their unlikely friendship after years of growing apart.
 Together, they hatch a plan to solve both of their problems-no matter what the cost.
 The dark-yet-quirky storyline itself is intriguing, but I am also looking forward to performances by Anya Taylor-Joy (The Witch) and Anton Yelchin (this was his last performance before his untimely death).
 This premiered at Sundance last year and it should be releasing March 9th, 2018.
+UPDATE: This was a decent film with impressive performances by Anya Taylor-Joy, Olivia Cooke, and Anton Yelchin.
+It felt a bit predictable at times, but then it somehow managed to subvert expectations.
+Definitely worth a watch!

 Unsane - A young woman is involuntarily committed to a mental institution where she is confronted by her greatest fear - but is it real or is it a product of her delusion?
 I'm not falling for the film's gimmick of being shot entirely on an iPhone (doesn't that seem a bit dated?), but I am interested to see how Steven Soderbergh envisions a horror movie.
 This one is being kept under wraps so there isn't much information on it, but it should be in theaters March 23rd, 2018.
+UPDATE: As I watched this, it took a few moments to get used to the way it was filmed on an iPhone, which gave it a flat, somewhat gritty look.
+However, after I adjusted to that this was quite an effective thriller!

 The Endless - Two brothers return to the cult they fled from years ago to discover that the group's beliefs may be more sane than they once thought.
 I have mixed feelings about the films of filmmakers Justin Benson and Aaron Moorhead - I enjoyed Resolution, but felt Spring had some issues with how it portrayed its female character.
 Still, their new film (which they also star in) seems interesting and has received positive buzz.
 Release date is March 23rd, 2018.
+UPDATE: While I liked this slightly better than Spring, I still didn't really connect with the characters or the story.
+It still felt kinda meh to me.

 Bad Samaritan - A pair of burglars stumble upon a woman being held captive in a home they intended to rob.
 David Tennant playing an evil killer?
 I'm in, and the trailer looks like this will be a thrill ride!
 This will be in theaters March 30th, 2018.
+UPDATE: This film started off great and kept me on the edge of my seat for about 30 minutes...but after that it became really generic and kinda dumb.

 A Quiet Place - A family lives an isolated existence in utter silence, for fear of an unknown threat that follows and attacks at any sound.
 After seeing the trailers for this one, I was hooked!
 It has such an interesting concept and hopefully a new kind of monster for horror fans to experience.
 Plus, John Krasinski's directorial debut is a horror film with his real-life wife Emily Blunt - I gotta say I'm excited about those dynamics in this film, too.
 Expect this one in theaters April 6th, 2018.
+UPDATE: I saw this in a packed theater, and you could hear a pin drop as the entire audience held their breath the entire running time!
+That's how good it was!
+I did have a few issues with the logic in the film, but for the most part it was entertaining and a very solid film.

 The New Mutants - Five young mutants, just discovering their abilities while held in a secret facility against their will, fight to escape their past sins and save themselves.
 While this is a Marvel property and I'm not one for superhero movies, this one intrigues me because it seems like it will lean more into horror territory than most action films.
 Plus, it's packed with talent, like Anya Taylor-Joy (The Witch), Maisie Williams (Game of Thrones), and Charlie Heaton (Stranger Things).
 Look for this one in theaters on April 13th, 2018.

 Marrowbone - Four siblings seek refuge in an old home after the death of their mother, only to discover that the house has another, more sinister, inhabitant, in this haunting directorial debut from Sergio G. Sánchez, screenwriter of The Orphanage.
 Ooooh the trailer for this one looks great, with a stellar cast, not to mention it is a period piece (swoon).
 This one will be released April 13th, 2018.
+UPDATE: I had high hopes for this one, and it was okay but just didn't grab me as much as I wanted it to and it ended up being kinda forgettable, even with a stellar cast.

 Rampage - Primatologist Davis Okoye shares an unshakable bond with George, an extraordinarily intelligent, silverback gorilla that's been in his care since birth.
 When a rogue genetic experiment goes wrong, it causes George, a wolf and a reptile to grow to a monstrous size.
 As the mutated beasts embark on a path of destruction, Okoye teams up with a discredited genetic engineer and the military to secure an antidote and prevent a global catastrophe.
 Another non-horror film, however I think genre fans will enjoy what looks like a fun, action-packed kaiju flick.
 This is scheduled for release on April 20th, 2018.
+UPDATE: This was a fun, action-packed summer flick!

 Incident in a Ghost Land - The story follows a mother of two who inherits a home from her Aunt.
 On the first night in the new home she is confronted with murderous intruders and fights for her daughters lives.
 Sixteen years later when the daughters reunite at the house, and that is when things get strange.
 I'm intrigued by the concept as well that it is written and directed by Pascal Laugier, who directed the brutal Martyrs.
 This one is slated for a US release in April 2018.
+UPDATE: This movie turned out to be more of like a home-invasion style story with more torture and brutality than I expected.
+It is filmed beautifully and while not as violent as Martyrs, it is still worth a watch.

 Hereditary - The Graham family starts to unravel following the death of their reclusive grandmother.
 Even after she's gone, the matriarch still casts a dark shadow over the family, especially her loner teenage granddaughter, Charlie, whom she always had an unusual fascination with.
 As an overwhelming terror takes over their household, their peaceful existence is ripped apart, forcing their mother to explore a darker realm in order to escape the unfortunate fate they've inherited.
 This horror movie starring Toni Collette is garnering some serious buzz, and I can't wait to check it out this June 8th, 2018.
+UPDATE: Yep, this lives up to the hype!
+I saw it alone in a theater and it was one of the best film-viewing experiences I've ever had!
+I was shocked, surprised, and freaked out completely by this film!
+Definitely my favorite film of the year so far!

 The Nun - A priest named Father Burke is sent to Rome to investigate the mysterious death of a nun.
 I really enjoyed The Conjuring 2, so I am pumped to see a horror film centered around the terrifying nun character!
 This is high on my list of must-see movies this year and its scheduled release date is July 13th, 2018.
+UPDATE: Oh, I so wanted to love this movie!
+I loved the creepy set-pieces, but the characters felt all wrong to me and the tone was so all over the place.
+Definitely a disappointment.

 The Predator - A group of men get stranded in a jungle with a beast of whom they do not speak.
 One by one, they go missing and skinned bodies are found in trees.
 Then, when the only survivor of a previous beast encounter appears, they realize they are in worse trouble than they thought...This may be a reboot, but with Shane Black and Fred Dekker writing the screenplay (fun fact: they wrote The Monster Squad together!) and Black directing, along with a stellar cast that includes Keegan-Michael Key, Thomas Jane, and Olivia Munn, I'm kinda excited about it.
 This one will release August 3rd, 2018.